 - Optional: 2 finely chopped slices of dehydrated orange (for extra flavour).
 You can see how I dehydrated oranges here for a Homemade Stovetop Christmas Potpourri.

-- Baking paper (to wrap the butter in)
+- Baking paper & twine/ribbon (to wrap the butter in)

 - Bring your butter to room temperature.

-- Finely chop your dried cranberries and thyme, and place in a mixing bowl with the room temperature butter and the zest of the oranges.
+- Finely chop your dried cranberries, thyme parsley and chives, then place in a mixing bowl with the room temperature butter and the zest of the oranges.
 Give your mixture a good stir on low speed with hand beaters or kitchen mixer.
-Once combined, add in your Cointreau and give it all a final mix for 30-60 seconds so everything is combined and incorporated.

 - Fold over one side of the baking paper so it’s taught over the butter, and give the roll some gentle compression and pull back slightly.
 What you’re trying to do is gently lengthen and compress the mixture into a nice log shape.